 I’ve of course never experienced it, but the New Left has always struck me as a very vitalizing, romantic movement.
-When you could dispute your professor by bringing up intellectuals he knew less about than you – E. P. Thompson or Marcuse.
+When you could dispute your professor by bringing up intellectuals he knew less about than you: E. P. Thompson or Marcuse.
 When Mario Savio gave that speech in Berkeley.
-That speech alone, what a moment.
-You mention “buoyancy” – why do we lack it today?
+You mention “buoyancy” – do we lack it today?

 These are complex matters, and I’m not above acknowledging my own bias in favoring past expressions of leftism.
 You know, the Discourses on Livy… the second book starts with “Men always condemn the present…” Well, it may be that we had more of a center.
 We had the shared experience of World War Two, which in effect created my political consciousness… It was the feeling of the war, the grimness.
 I had the feeling that it was an evil, that there was evil there.
 And this feeling was carried through the anti-war movement, which didn’t see much success.
 The modern generation has no clear equivalent; the financial crisis was a difficult time for many, yes.
 There were also other binds that informed our lives in the 60s – intellectual, artistic backgrounds.
 1984 was not yet a cliché, shall we say, of the high-school curriculum.
 Now the counterculture is more disparate, its focus isn’t so sharp, and there’s a much more robust realm for opinion.
 As the sphere for public exchange grows, the room for action often narrows.